jesgs/CloudRig/README.md

 </ul>

 # Report problems
-If you run into weird error messages or have suggestions on how something could be improved, feel free to [open an issue](issues/new).
+If you encounter a bug or have suggestions on how something could be improved, feel free to [open an issue](issues/new).

 # Contribute
 Contributions are welcome!
 You may find some useful notes [here](wiki/Code)